Matse2005/Obsidian-Christmas/README.md

 -   Visual customization options
 -   Additional holiday-related commands
--   Integration with other VS Code features
+-   Integration with other Obsidian features
 -   Accessibility improvements

 Your feedback helps improve the extension and guides our development priorities!